javacc/javacc/docs/documentation/grammar.md

 #### Conventions

-* Tokens in the grammar files follow the same conventions as for the Java programming language.
+1. Tokens in the grammar files follow the same conventions as for the Java programming language.
 Hence identifiers, strings, characters, etc. used in the grammars are the same as Java identifiers, Java strings, Java characters, etc.

-* Whitespace in the grammar files also follows the same conventions as for the Java programming language.
+2. Whitespace in the grammar files also follows the same conventions as for the Java programming language.
 This includes the syntax for comments.
 Most comments present in the grammar files are generated into the generated parser/lexical analyzer.

-* Grammar files are preprocessed for Unicode escapes just as Java files are (i.e., occurrences of strings such as `\uxxxx` - where `xxxx` is a hex value - are converted to the corresponding Unicode character before lexical analysis).
+3. Grammar files are preprocessed for Unicode escapes just as Java files are (i.e., occurrences of strings such as `\uxxxx` - where `xxxx` is a hex value - are converted to the corresponding Unicode character before lexical analysis).

-Exceptions to the above rules:

-* The Java operators `<<`, `>>`, `>>>`, `<<=`, `>>=`, and `>>>=` are left out of JavaCC's input token list in order to allow convenient nested use of token specifications.
+4. Exceptions to the above rules - the Java operators `<<`, `>>`, `>>>`, `<<=`, `>>=`, and `>>>=` are left out of JavaCC's input token list in order to allow convenient nested use of token specifications.

-* The following are the additional reserved words in the JavaCC grammar files:
+5. The following are the additional reserved words in the JavaCC grammar files:

 ```java
 EOF